 When it comes to planning your nuptials, I know all too well how it can seem like you are looking at a long list that seems to grow every single day.
 It may be you aren’t too sure where to begin, but a good place to start is your ceremony venue!
 One of the most important days deserves a great start!
+And you can’t beat a London town hall wedding, in my opinion!

 If you’ve ever been quick to dismiss the idea of a London town hall wedding, then perhaps you haven’t considered just how stylish and beautiful they can be.
 A town hall wedding also means you have a bit more flexibility with where and what your reception venue can be, too.